Your cart is empty. Let's fix that!

 The connection between nutrition and eye health goes back over 3,000 years to the ancient Egyptians.
 At the turn of the twentieth century, fat-soluble vitamin A was shown to be the essential factor.
 Vitamin A is a precursor to the light-sensitive visual pigment molecules in our photoreceptors and has been shown to play a role in maintaining overall health.

-Vitamin A promotes mammary gland development and lactation.
+Vitamin A supports mammary gland development and lactation.
 Retinol and carotenoids from diet during pregnancy and lactation influence their concentration in breast milk, which is important in the long term, not only for baby, but also for maternal health.
 Researchers have found that vitamin A plays a role in mammary gland metabolism.
 It is needed for adequate milk production and also affects the weaning process (52).

 In addition to digestive benefits, probiotics can support the gut-brain connection and address brain changes that happen during pregnancy, sometimes called “mom brain.”
 Probiotics:

 It’s important to tend to the gut-brain connection.
 A growing body of evidence has shown two-way signaling between the gut and the brain.
-This includes multiple neuro and endocrine signal mechanisms.
+This includes multiple neuro- and endocrine signal mechanisms.
 Changes to the gut microbiome affect brain health (54).

 Additionally, the vaginal and the recently revealed placental microbiome are altered in pregnancy and may play a role in pregnancy complications.
 Probiotic supplementation could help to regulate unbalanced microflora composition.
-There are indications for a protective role in preeclampsia, gestational diabetes mellitus, vaginal infections, maternal and infant weight gain and allergic diseases (55).

 The earlier you start, the better.
 Ideally, you'll start taking prenatal vitamins before conception.
 In fact, it's generally a good idea for women of reproductive age to regularly take a prenatal vitamin.